~ You honor the life that has been given you by

 Being exposed to so many different cultures during my teens also introduced me to a great diversity of design and crafts, especially in The Philippines.
 I still have several yards of handwoven jusi from the Island of Panay as well as the barong that my youngest brother wore.
 This link to jusi, however, doesn't adequately describe the lovely silk-looking fabric that I remember and still have several yards of.

 Here is a group of photos I just dug out and scanned that show the various kinds of outfits my sister and I wore on special occasions in The Philippines.
 Here is a link to a lovely YouTube slide show of gorgeous traditional Filipino national dress.
+Here is another link about some of the uniqueness of the some of the peoples on Panay Island among the Visayans.

 |With a friend at school.|